sveinungf/synchronization-context/README.md

 AKA when should I use `ConfigureAwait(false)` when writing async code?

 In general, use `ConfigureAwait(false)` unless you know that you need to capture the current context.
 General-purpose library code typically do not need to return back to the original context.
 UI applications typically needs to be in the correct context to make changes to UI elements.
+See [here](https://devblogs.microsoft.com/dotnet/configureawait-faq/) for more details.

 However, not all environments publishes a custom `SynchronizationContext` or a custom `TaskScheduler`.
 In that case, calling `ConfigureAwait(false)` will have no effect.